 - Review Finances: Many parents may be concerned that assisted living is too expensive and that it will quickly exhaust their resources (and your inheritance).
 Consulting with a senior transition specialist can help educate you and your parents.
 Review their finances with them and be sure they are making the best use of their resources for their own future.

-The transition into an assisted care facility can be the most emotionally difficult decision to make.
+The transition into a Louisville, KY assisted care facility can be the most emotionally difficult decision to make.
 No one wants to force their loved ones into an assisted living or memory care facility.
 But when they need help caring for their own health or safety, difficult decisions must be made.

 This idea of “forcing” someone into assisted living can seem barbaric to some, but in most situations, it is very necessary to the overall wellbeing of the person.
 For example, if your loved one forgets to turn the stove off, has trouble getting around, or falls frequently then family members have no choice but to relocate their loved one.